-The club offers an introductory course for those new to beekeeping.
+The Dunedin Beekeepers club offers an introductory course for those new to beekeeping.
 The course consists of two 4 hour sessions.
-The tutors are Otto Hyink and Murray Rixon both with many years’ experience of beekeeping.
-The first session is theory on honey bees and beekeeping held at the Malcam rooms, 45 Maori Road, Dunedin.
+The first session for 2022 is theory on honey bees and beekeeping held at the Southern Youth Development, 45 Maori Road, Dunedin on Saturday 30 September.
 The second is a practical demonstration, held at Murray Rixon’s apiary on the Taieri, where participants are able to view inside a hive and learn the basics of how to care for a colony.
-The theory session is held in late winter/early spring and the practical is held shortly after but when the weather is suitable to open a hive i.e. warm and dry.
+This is to be held on Sunday 1 October with the reserve days the following weekend if the weather is unsuitable.
 The club has a limited number of bee suits that may be borrowed for the practical session.
-The number of participants is limited to 16 for the practical session.
-The demand for the course usually exceeds the number of places available.
-Those who express interest in beekeeping throughout the year are notified in mid to late winter of the dates and cost of the course together with an application form.
-For further details of the course contact Brian Ellis at [email protected] or 027 460 5985.
+For further details and application form contact Brian Ellis at [email protected] or 027 460 5985

-Fraser bees is offering a beginners beekeeping course several times each year.
-Fraser bees is owned and run by Chris Fraser who has been keeping bees for the last 5 years and has 100 hives located south of Dunedin.
+Fraser Bees offers a beginners beekeeping course several times each year.
+Fraser Bees is owned and run by Chris Fraser who has been keeping bees for the last five years and has 100 hives located south of Dunedin.
 Chris is also a bee breeder with farming and tertiary teaching experience.
 The course is run in small groups over 10 sessions and includes hands on work with their hives.
 The course is designed specifically for non-commercial beekeepers.
 The goal of the course is to learn the basic skills needed to keep hives healthy, productive and survive the winter.
-For more information visit their Facebook page or YouTube channel – both are called Fraser Bees.
-Chris can be contacted at 027 833 1930.

 New Zealand Certificate in Apiculture (Level 3)